 Your design ethos seems to be focused on ageless, beautiful, and functional pieces that resonate deeply with an individual – pieces to last and to fall in love with; rather than whimsical trends.
-Has this sustainable approach to fashion always been at the forefront for you?
+Has this approach to fashion always been at the forefront for you?

 Honestly, I've never thought too much about it as an actual approach.
 I have always made clothes for myself and my friends really and that became the framework for what evolved.
 Something for everyone, something to love, and a sort of inclusive approach to what was made.

 How has Lee Mathews’ aesthetic evolved over time?

 As the business grew, there were times that I felt the need to experiment, break out from what I'd been doing for a long time.
 It certainly didn't always work, and the general adjustment into "what really works" has been the aesthetic driver, you could say.
 It has grown up a lot, is less 'unfinished', and perhaps more modern.

 What inspires each of your collections – where do you begin when approaching designing any new collection?

 It starts with colour, print and fabrics - because we have retail stores, it impacts how you think about a collection.
 What does it do to the store environment after the previous season?
 What is the season or month that it is intended for?
 The palette and then the prints start to inform the references, Albers, Anne Twitt, Elsworth Kelly, to name a few.
 And there always seems to be a soundtrack...what we were listening to at the time seems to stick in your mind and does have an effect on what I do, strangely!

 Does environmental awareness affect the way you run your business?